 You can also target and network with large employers.
 Reaching out to HR departments to create a relationship and possibly offering free cleaning service to the employee of the year.

-Vacation rentals are more common in high tourism areas.
+Vacation rental types of cleaning services are more common in high tourism areas.
 Where I live on the coast of Florida, most of the homes lining the beaches are vacation rentals.
 So, cleaning businesses can focus solely on cleaning vacation rentals.

 Vacation rentals generally have to be cleaned in a very tight timeframe.
 If you think of a hotel, they have check out at 10 am and by 3 pm the new renters are checking in.
 Therefore, with these types of cleaning services, you have to clean all areas of the home, plus change out linens and make beds.
 In addition to cleaning, you may be asked to stock supplies such as soap and paper products.